Kishimi/solys/README.md

 # How to install
 ## Linux
 ### Running it directly
-You can try directly running the program in the `bin` folder but I'm expecting it *not* to work
+You can try directly running the program in the `bin` folder

 ### Compiling it
 * General